hhvm/user-documentation/guides/hack/07-classes/27-using-a-trait.md

 visibility of any of that trait's members, by widening or narrowing that visibility.
 For example, a private trait member can be made public in the using class, and a public trait member can be made private in that class.

 Once implementation comes from both a base class and one or more traits, name conflicts can occur.
-However, trait usage provides a means of disambiguating such conflicts.
-Names gotten from a trait can also be given aliases.
+However, currently, there is no mechanism to disambiguate such names.

 A class member with a given name overrides one with the same name in any traits that class uses, which, in turn, overrides any such name from base classes.